The “Naughty” Skin Care Ingredient You Absolutely Must Try!

 Awhile back I wrote about coconut oil for radiant skin, a supercharged metabolism and preventing stretch marks.
 It’s what I’ve been using for years and I’ve been very happy with it.
 Thanks to a botched interstate road trip, though, my precious coconut oil ended up in a 10×20′ storage unit, so I cooked up a short-term solution: lard.

 - Tallow is uniquely compatible with the biology of our cells.
 About 50% of the structure of our cell membrane comes from saturated fats, with remaining amounts consisting of monounsaturated and to a lesser degree polyunsaturated fats.
 According to Nourishing Traditions, it is the saturated fats that give cell membranes the “necessary stiffness and integrity” necessary for proper function (p.
 11).
-In a research article which I was privileged to preview before publication, I recently learned that:
+The saturated fat ratio of tallow is 50-55% saturated fat, making it uniquely compatible with our skin. (source) It also contains Omega 3 fatty acids, which support cell membrane structure and therefore help skin hold in moisture. (source 1, source 2)

-Tallow is much easier to use than lard – Because it’s composition is so similar to our own it absorbs very easily, leaving skin soft and supple.
-In contrast, lard has less saturated fat (what “tones” cell membranes) and more polyunsaturated fats (which our diets tend to have in overabundance).
+- Tallow is much easier to use than lard – Because its composition is so similar to our own it absorbs very easily, leaving skin soft and supple.
+In contrast, lard has less saturated fat (what gives cells “stiffness and integrity”) and more polyunsaturated fats (which our diets tend to have in overabundance).

-Tallow contains skin nourishing ingredients that plant-based oils do not – Though I am still a huge fan of coconut oil (which by the way, has an excellent saturated fat ratio) and continue to plan to use it as sunscreen and a whole body moisturizer (because it spreads more quickly and I’m always in a hurry!), the skin on my face is visibly more toned with tallow.
-I think that may be because of the abundance of fat soluble vitamins (A,D,K and E) that naturally occur in pastured tallow, along with the potent anti-inflammatory conjugated linoleic acid (CLA) and anti-microbial palmitoleic acid.
+- Tallow contains skin nourishing ingredients that plant-based oils do not – Though I am still a huge fan of coconut oil (which by the way, has an excellent saturated fat ratio), I prefer tallow for skincare.
+That’s probably because it contains an abundance of naturally occurring fat soluble vitamins (A,D,K and E), Omega 3 fatty acids, and anti-inflammatory conjugated linoleic acid (CLA).

 What about “organic” and “natural” skin care lines?
 How do they stack up to pure, one-ingredient products like tallow and virgin coconut oil?
 Unfortunately, I have to agree with this Organic Consumers Association press release, which says: